slightlycommonzach/planetary/README.md

 * `dir-for-normals' (defaults to `"normal-standards/"') - Set to replace the name `normal-standards/' for whatever purpose you may be interested in

+* `animation-latency' (defaults to `.4') - Set to change the amount of time it takes to change the image during the animation.

 The configuration, add as many images as you please, but follow the naming conventions:

 ```